cjacker/opensource-embeded-toolchains/README.md

 This project will include but not limited to below tutorials, every tutorial and related resources will be provided by a seperate repo:

+**For any updates, mistakes, troubles, issues, welcome to submit issues to corresponding repo.**

 - [8051](https://github.com/cjacker/opensource-toolchain-8051)(mainly for STC51 series)
 - [STM8](https://github.com/cjacker/opensource-toolchain-stm8)
 - PIC?